liamcottle/rnode-flasher/README.md

 - For new devices that have never been provisioned, you should click "Provision" to configure the EEPROM.
 - Every time you flash new firmware, you should also click "Set Firmware Hash".

-> Note: At this time, firmware hashes for RNode are not configured.
-This is next on the todo list.
+> Note: At this time, firmware hashes for RNode are not automatically configured.

-## Device Support

-The following list of devices are supported:

-- RAK4631
-- Heltec v3

 ## What is needed to set up a new RNode?